DialmasterOrg/Youtarr/README.md

 While YoutubePlexArr provides a means to curate and download YouTube content, it's crucial to respect copyright laws and YouTube's Terms of Service.
 Always ensure you're in compliance with these guidelines when using the application.
 ## Usage

-Before running this in either dev or production mode, first run ```./setup.sh```.
+**Before running this in either dev or production mode**, first run ```./setup.sh```.
 This will let you select the root directory where Youtube videos that are downloaded will be placed.

 ### To run locally on the host with hot reload (for development)
 Run ```npm run dev```.
 The frontend UI will be exposed at localhost:3000

-### To run in production mode in a Docker container (for end users)
+### To run in production mode in a Docker container (for most users)

+## NOTES:
+**This has been tested in git bash on Windows with Docker Desktop.
+This is designed to be run from the same system as your Plex server.**
+**When running in production mode with the above config, your Plex Server IP Address should be set to host.docker.internal**

 1. Run ```./build.sh``` then run ```start.sh```.
 The frontend UI will be exposed at localhost:3087